 Amount

-2019 \$ 1,717
+2021 \$ 2,073

-2020 1,685
+2022 2,073

-2021 1,676
+2023 2,073

-2022 1,676
+2024 2,063

-2023 1,637
+2025 2,013

-And subsequent 6,301
+And subsequent 3,422

-Total intangibles currently to be amortized , , 14,692
+Total intangibles currently to be amortized 13,717

-Intangibles with indefinite lives not amortized 2,512
+Intangibles with indefinite lives not amortized 2,400

-Total intangible assets \$ 17,204
+Total intangible assets \$ 16,117

-Changes in goodwill for the nine months ended September 30, 2019 are as follows:
+Changes in goodwill for the three months ended March 31, 2020 are as follows:

 Total

-Balance January 1, 2019 \$ 36,298
+Balance January 1, 2020 \$ 32,635

-Effect of change in exchange rates (1,160)
+Effect of change in exchange rates (447)

-Goodwill impairment (3,165)
+Goodwill impairment (6,567)

-Balance September 30, 2019 \$ 31,973
+Balance March 31, 2020 \$ 25,621

-The Company performed its annual impairment assessment as of September 30, 2019, prior to its October 1, 2019 annual measurement date.
+The Company performed an impairment assessment as of March 31, 2020, prior to its October 1, 2020 annual measurement date.
 The Company's policy is to assess the realizability of its intangible assets, and to evaluate such assets for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets (or group of assets) may not be recoverable.
 Impairment is determined to exist if the estimated future undiscounted cash flows are less than the carrying value.
 Future cash flow projections include assumptions for future sales levels, the impact of cost reduction programs, and the level of working capital needed to support each business.
 The amount of any impairment then recognized would be calculated as the difference between the estimated fair value and the carrying value of the asset.
-At September 30, 2019, the Company considered declining revenue and profitability along with missed projections and a decrease in its market capitalization to be a triggering event and as such a valuation analysis was performed and goodwill and intangible assets were determined to be impaired, and as such non-cash impairment charges were made to selling, general and administrative expense and shown separately on the income statement as impairment of intangibles.
-Goodwill was impaired at Sabre and PM/Valla in the amount of \$2,850 and \$315, respectively.
-At September 30, 2019, intangible assets were impaired at Sabre and PM/Valla in the amount of \$3,723 and \$1,224, respectively.
+As of the valuation date, the global economy and the financial markets were experiencing severe adverse effects from the coronavirus disease (COVID-19) pandemic.
+While uncertainty remains as to its ultimate impact, the COVID-19 pandemic is causing tremendous hardships globally and adversely impacting global and financial market conditions.
+At March 31, 2020, the Company considered a decrease in its market capitalization to be a triggering event and as such a valuation analysis was performed and goodwill and intangible assets were determined to be impaired, and as such non-cash impairment charges were made to selling, general and administrative expense and shown separately on the income statement as impairment of intangibles.
+In order to more closely align the estimated fair values of our reporting units to our overall market capitalization, an increase to our risk premium utilized within our discounted cash flows analysis was applied, resulting in an impairment charge to goodwill and intangible assets at our PM reporting unit in the amount of \$6,585 and \$137, respectively.